OHDSI/Hydra/README.md

 Features
 ========
+- Contains package skeletons for patient-level prediction and population-level estimation studies.
+- Hydrates package skeletons to fully implemented study packages based on a single JSON specification file.
+- Is used in WebAPI to allow ATLAS to generate study packages.
+- Can be used as stand-alone R package (primarily for development purposes).

 Technology
 ==========
-Hydra is an R package, with some functions implemented in Java.
+Hydra is an R package, with most functions implemented in Java.

 System Requirements
 ===================